Ultraviolet-Ninja/GradleCenturion/README.md

 See the running list of modules [here](Progress.md)

 ## How to run the program
-*Disclaimer:* Make sure you have Java [16](https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html) or [17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and the JAVA_HOME is set.
+*Disclaimer:* Make sure you have Java [17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) and the JAVA_HOME is set.
 1. Grab the latest .zip/tar of the GradleCenturion-X.X.X and unzip it
 2. Using the command line, navigate to the unzipped directory